tjthejuggler/codd/README.md

 Eventually
-use machine learning on the catch values to predict drops maybe it should take the patter/site swap into account, maybe just the values leading up to the drop
+use machine learning on the catch values to predict drops maybe it should take the pattern/site swap into account, maybe just the values leading up to the drop it should probably also take the space between catches into account as well

 figure out tv remote sleep setting